jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns.md

 ---
-title: "Renaming index patterns in Kibana"
+title: "How to rename index patterns in Kibana"
 date: 2019-04-15T15:39:05+02:00
 draft: true
 description: >